department-of-veterans-affairs/va.gov-team/products/health-care/champva/10-7959a/product-outline-10-7959a.md

 ## Problem Statement
 Veterans and their beneficiaries need a way to file claims through CHAMPVA online, so they can get coverage for the services they need.

-How might we help family members of Veterans get the coverage they need for their claims?
+How might we help family members of Veterans get their claims filed and processed quickly and easily?

 ## Desired User Outcomes